 “We’re producing wine in this valley that is of exceptional quality, and we’re very excited to be part of it.
 Of course we promote our Wild Goose brand, because we have to toot our own horn too, but our family has always promoted our BC wine industry first.”

 Father/sons transition began 20 years ago

 In 1997, the torch began to pass from Adolf to his sons.
 Hagen, who is a self-taught winemaker, took over the work of winemaking, as well as managing the vineyards.
 Roland does the sales and marketing and managing the business.
-And today, the third generation of Krugers is coming into its own, with Hagen’s sons Nicholas and Alexander working in the winery and the vineyard respectively.
+And today, the third generation of Krugers is coming into its own, with Hagen’s sons Nikolas and Alexander working in the winery and the vineyard respectively.
 Sadly, Adolf Kruger passed away in 2016 at the age of 85.

 Roland is full of praise for Hagen’s work as winemaker.